LvDQ/Car-Racing-AI/README.md

 ![NV](./Pics/001.jpg)

+We use Kera's with Tensorflow to build our own deep CNN Model.
+We choose `SGD` to be our `optimizer` and `MSE` to be the `loss`.

 #### Run the training program
 We uploaded a Youtube vedio to show this progress: <https://youtu.be/lPpNMeaECYk>

 Codes showed here:<./>
+Codes explaination and details:<./>

 ### Run the model:

-We uploaded a Youtube vedio to show this progress:<>
+We uploaded a Youtube vedio to show this progress:<https://youtu.be/dZqdCnPsczU>

 Go to `cmd`, `cd` to where `play.py` located, input `python play.py`

+Codes explaination and details:<./>

 ## Evaluation

 W

+## Conclusions and Future Directions